-It is true that I would like to change the world.
-I want people to listen to me, but as an economic theorist, do I have anything to say to them?
+It's true that I would like to change the world.
+I want people to listen to me.
+But as an economic theorist, do I have anything to say to them?

 One of my earliest interests as an economic theorist was in bargaining theory.
-There were two reasons for this: First and foremost, bargaining theory involves the construction of models that are simple but nevertheless rich in results that have attractive interpretations.
-Indeed, the possibility of deriving meaningful statements through the manipulation of mathematical symbols was something that attracted me to economics in the first place.
-Second, as a child I frequented the open air markets in West Jerusalem and later the Bazaar in the Old City of Jerusalem, and as a result, bargaining had an exotic appeal for me.
-I came to prefer bargaining theory over auction theory, because auctions were associated with the rich whereas bargaining was associated with the common people.
+There were two reasons for this: First and foremost, bargaining theory involves the construction of models which are simple but nevertheless rich in results that have attractive interpretations.
+Indeed, the possibility of deriving meaningful statements through the manipulation of mathematical symbols was something which attracted me to economics in the first place.
+Second, as a child I frequented the open air markets in West Jerusalem and later the Bazaar in the Old City of Jerusalem and as a result bargaining has an exotic appeal for me.
+I came to prefer bargaining theory over auction theory since auctions were associated with the rich while bargaining was associated with the common people.
 However, I never imagined that bargaining theory would make me a better bargainer.
 When people approached me later in life for advice in negotiating the purchase of an apartment or to join a team planning strategy for political negotiations, I declined.
 I told them that as an economic theorist I had nothing to contribute.
-I did not say that I lacked commonsense or life experience that might be useful in such negotiations, but rather that my professional knowledge was of no use in these matters.
+I did not say that I lacked common sense or life experience which might be useful in such negotiations, but rather that my professional knowledge was of no use in these matters.
 This response was sufficient to deter them.
-Decision makers are usually looking for professional advice, rather than advice based on commonsense.
-They believe, and perhaps rightly so, that they have at least as much commonsense as assertive professional economists.
+Decision makers are usually looking for professional advice, rather than advice based on common sense.
+They believe, and perhaps rightly so, that they have at least as much common sense as assertive professional economists.

-Nevertheless, I am a teacher of microeconomics.
-I am a part of the "machine" that I suspect is influencing students to think in a way that I do not particularly like.
+Nevertheless, I am a teacher of micro-economics.
+I am a part of the "machine" which I suspect is influencing students to think in a way that I do not particularly like.